What I Want People To Say About Me When I’m Gone

 I don’t want people to say that I was hateful.

 When I love, I love deeply and faithfully, even people who prove they are unworthy of that devotion.
-I have very few really close friends, but those who are know I care about them.
+I have very few really close friends, but those who know I care about them.
 I have had my pet issues, but I think I have tried to separate the person from the issue or belief system.
 I know a few bigots, some in my own family.
 I really hate bigotry and racism, but I don’t want to be someone who hates the person that is acting that way.
 I hope I have been someone who is loving, even to the unlovely.

 More Sayings about Death